See photos of Chris.

 Chris co-Chairs ECW [Episcopal Church Women] with Tracy Mulveny, Mitzi Kratt and Joyce Gleason.
 ECW contributes support to the needy in our community.

-She is currently mentoring St. Peter's 2017 first-year EFM [Education for Ministry] class and plans to continue through all four years.
+She is currently mentoring St. Peter's EFM [Education for Ministry] class and plans to continue.

 "The Little Cupboard" is one of Chris' ministry projects with Heart and Soul.
 Built by one of our parishioners, the cupboard is located at the church fence on Second Street near Parish Hall and is a welcome assistance to those in need.
 It is kept filled with food items, toiletries, scarves, gloves and socks--and even Bibles!

-In addition to her other ministries, Chris is also leading St. Peter's newly-formed Daughters of The King group, a ministry devoted to prayer, service and evangelism.
-Several DOK members went to our diocesan convention in Ocean City MD to pray for election issues in a prayer room provided for them.
+In addition to her other ministries, Chris is also leading St. Peter's Daughters of The King group, a ministry devoted to prayer, service and evangelism.
+Several DOK members attend to our diocesan convention to pray for election issues in a prayer room provided for them.

-Chris' latest ventures are Beekeeping and Gardening, just started in Spring 2018.
-Proceeds of both projects will benefit the needy, as well as being educational tools for children.
+Beekeeping and Gardening, just started in Spring 2018 are two of Chris' other projects; proceeds of both will benefit the needy, as well as being educational tools for children.

 Download brochure of Christine's ministry.